HouriaBouaoud/test/readme.txt

-hello guys, i'm houria and i'm a computer science student at the university
+hello guys, i'm houria and i'm a computer science student at babz

 this is a tutorial about GIT